alibaba/bifrostui/packages/bui-core/src/Divider/index.en-US.md

 ### Dashed line

-You can also do it through`dashed` use sex to control whether the dividing line is a dashed line or a solid line.
+You can also control whether the dividing line is a dashed or solid line through the 'dashed' attribute.

 ```tsx
 import { Divider, Stack } from '@bifrostui/react';